We all come across this problem once in a while.

 Step 5: Launch the backup

 Alright, that was fun, now click on "Back Up" to initialize the backup.
-Make sure both your Windows PC or Mac are plugged in, preventing them from running out of juice.
+Make sure both your Windows PC are plugged in, preventing them from running out of juice.
 The same goes for your iPhone, furthermore, make sure they are connected using a strong Wi-Fi bond or a wired connection to finish the backup as fast as possible.

 Wait a little moment and you’re done!
 That was easy, wasn't it?